SirEasternhouse/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current-working- directory script prints the absolute pathway of the current working directory 1-listit script displays the content of your current directory
+0-current-working- directory script prints the absolute pathway of the current working directory 1-listit script displays the content of your current directory 2-bring-bring-me-home script changes the working directory to the Home directory